International Graduate Admission

-- Submit a completed Graduate Application for Admission with $60 fee.
-Apply Online.
+- Submit a completed Graduate Application for Admission.

 - Submit transcripts from all colleges and universities attended.
 International university transcripts must be evaluated by a professional credential evaluation service.
 We require a course-by-course evaluation.
 We accept evaluations from members of NACES and recommend World Education Services, Inc.

 - Letters of recommendation are required, either academic or professional.
 The number depends on the program for which you are applying.
 (See catalog for details)

 - Submit any program-specific requirements.
 (See catalog for details)

 - International students whose first language is not English are required to submit proof of English language proficiency.

 Type of test Graduate Exam Score Minimum TOEFL (Test of English as a Foreign Language) 80 (Internet Based)

 213 (Computer Based)

 60 (Revised Paper Test)